 I had laughed and replied, “I’m a good boy o, Aunty Ada.”

-And she gave me a look that cut through my exterior, right into the place where I hid my inner wildling.
-That look still gives me the creeps.
+She gave me a look that cut through my exterior, right into the place where I hid my inner wildling.

 “All you need now is a wife.”

 “That’s different.
 I have a whole team with experience to guide me.
 Besides, my intellectual maturity exceeds my emotional capacity.”

 She sniggers.
 “Why do you like to use big words?
 You could have simply said ‘I’m not mature enough to handle a woman.’”

 “Do you have a girlfriend?”
 She gives me an up and down stare.

 “Of course, you’re the most serious guy I ever came across.
 I’m even surprised you can dance sef.”